um-grex/grex-docs/content/english/software/using-modules.md

 At this point, equipped with _module spider_ and the knowledge of the available software stacks, the reader should be well equipped to find any centrally available software on a given HPC system.

 In some cases, it may help to get more information about a given module, like the path to the installation directory and the location of the libraries and headers.
-If that's the case. the command _module show_ could be used.
+If that's the case, the command _module show_ could be used.
 In the following example, we load _boost_ and show the variavles that points to the installation directory:

 {{< highlight bash >}}
 module load arch/avx512  gcc/13.2.0 boost/1.85.0